 If the court found you guilty of one of the above charges, deferred adjudication may be possible eventually.
 A person may not receive any criminal charges between the deferred adjudication and the filing for non-disclosure.
 This violates terms that make the person eligible for dismissal of his or her charges.
 Traffic offenses do not count in this scenario, however.

-Court Process for Order of Non-Disclosure
+What is the Court Process for Order of Non-Disclosure?

 The order for non-disclosure must go through a process, which, hopefully, ends with approval from a judge.
 The procedures for obtaining an order of non-disclosure is: